-Owning a pet is a lifelong commitment and owners must be responsible in providing appropriate and timely care for the animals.
-AVS does not condone pet abandonment and will investigate all feedback relating to animal welfare/cruelty, including pet abandonment.
+Owning a pet is a lifelong commitment and owners must be responsible and provide care for the animals.
+AVS does not condone pet abandonment and will look into all feedback on animal welfare/cruelty, including pet abandonment.
 Individuals who are found guilty of abandoning their pets or fail in their duty of care towards their pets, are liable to a maximum fine of \$10,000 and/or a maximum jail term of 12 months for first conviction.

-6. I have tested positive for COVID-19, can I still take care of my pet?
-What should I do if I am too sick to take care of my pet?
+6. I am under a Stay Home Notice/Leave of Absence/Quarantine, can I still take care of my pet?
+What should I do if I am a confirmed COVID-19 patient and am unable to take care of my pet?

-Pet owners who have tested positive for COVID-19 can continue to care for their pet at home.
-In such scenarios, physical contact with pets should be limited.
+Pet owners should continue to care for their pet at home.

+It is recommended that persons that are unwell limit their contact with pets as well as other people.
 Good hygiene practices are encouraged when handling pets, with thorough handwashing before and after direct contact with pets, their supplies and food.